Top 5 iPhone Battery Problems and How to Fix Them

 If you are using an iPhone 7 or 7 Plus, then long press the Power and Volume Down button at the same time.
 Keep pressing both the buttons for at least 10 seconds to force restart it.

-If the iPhone you have is iPhone iPhone 13/iPhone 12/iPhone 11/iPhone X, to force restart the iphone, you need to press and release the volume up quickly, then press and release the volume down quickly, the last step is to press the side button until the Apple logo appears.
+If the iPhone you have is iPhone14/ iPhone 13/iPhone 12/iPhone 11/iPhone X or newer iPhone, to force restart the iphone, you need to press and release the volume up quickly, then press and release the volume down quickly, the last step is to press the side button until the Apple logo appears.

 Additionally, it is observed that after making your phone a hotspot, it consumes a lot of battery and produce an evident amount of heat.
 If you are charging your phone while making it a personal hotspot, then it might overheat it.
 To avoid this, go to your phone’s settings and turn off the feature of Personal Hotspot.
 This will resolve the iPhone 5 battery problems associated with overheating.